How To Make a Will in Western Australia (2025 Guide) - Will Hero Guide

 Test Your Will

 Before you finalise your Will, think about possible scenarios—such as a beneficiary passing away first or certain conditions going unmet.
 Visualise how your instructions would play out in different circumstances, and update your Will if needed.
 This extra step ensures your plan covers every possibility.
-Learn more about how our review process works to ensure your will is complete and accurate.
+Learn more about scenario testing to explore these possibilities, and see how our review process works to ensure your will is complete and accurate.

 Signing Your Will